mcdemarco/the-new-kitchen-cookbook/pasta/fresh.md

 8. Set your pasta machine to its next narrower setting (usually #2).
 9. Run the dough piece through once, without folding but dusting if necessary.
 10. Continue reducing the roller width and rolling once until you reach your desired thickness.
 (Check your machine's manual for the recommended setting to use with its cutters.)
 You may need to cut the piece to half its length if it's getting too long to handle (or to eat later).
+13. Repeat the whole business with each piece of dough, letting the others rest on an adequately floured surface.

+You don't need to cut or boil fresh lasagna noodles, though some people do boil them.
+Also stop here for ravioli; you're on your own until I write some up.

+### The Pasta Cutting

+1. Cut any really long strips in half.
 11. Dust the piece(s) with flour and run them through the cutter.
-(If they stick to one another and/or accordion up under the cutters, try more dusting or some resting time.)
+(If they stick to one another and/or accordion up under the cutters, try more dusting or resting time.)
 12. Catch the pasta on the way out of the cutters, then hang it on a pasta rack or lay it on a cookie sheet with lots of semolina flour to keep it from sticking.
-13. Repeat the whole business with each piece of dough.
 14. Brush off any excess flour before cooking or freezing.

+For odd shapes, cut them with a knife instead.

 ### The Pot

 1. Boil adequate water and salt it well.